hamidgasmi/training.computerscience.cloud.aws/README.md

 		- This workers pool is scalled out by the auto scaling group based on the number of messages in the queue
 		- The workers keep polling the queue above and process a message (video path to S3) as soon as it's received
 		- The workers put the result in S3
 	- This architecture means that the more video uploads we get (more customers), the more messages in the queue and the more instances inside this worker pool
 		- It auto scales based on demand and
 		- Overtime it reaches an equilibrium where video processing is occurring in a timely way
 	- This architecture also means is that the frontend and backend are decoupled from each other
 		- They work independently from each other
 		- They scale independently from each other
 		- They fail independently from each other
 - ***Fanout architecture***
  	- It allows to send a message to an SNS topic and fan it out to multiple queues for further processing
 	- E.g., an app. like YouTube:
-		- People are uploading raw media files to this app.
+		- People are uploading raw media files to this app
 		- The raw media files are converted into different bit rate
 	- A frontend tier allows the user to upload the videos
 		- It stores these videos on S3 via a PUT API call